frequently asked questions

 (* Prescribed Minimum Benefits (PMB) are defined benefits to ensure that all medical scheme members have access to certain minimum health services, regardless of the benefit option they have selected.)

 I accept cash, card and EFT transactions.
+The first consultation needs to be payed upfront at the practice, or via EFT prior to the virtual consultation.
 For further inquiries regarding rates and fees, please contact me.

 If you have any further questions or would like to set up an appointment, you can either Whatsapp or call me on 076 232 3837